You may have seen spiders in your home, and that concerns the safety of your family. Are these dangerous widow spiders? Do they bring any threat?

 Where Do Black Widows Live?

 These spiders live in temperate regions throughout the globe.
-These spiders are found in the United States, Australia, southern Europe, and Asia, Africa, and a majority of South America.
+These spiders are found in the United States, Australia, southern Europe, Asia, Africa, and a majority of South America.
 In the United States, the South and West are the primary habitats for black widows.

 Where Does A Black Widow Nest?